Edefritz/edefritz.github.io/_posts/2021-01-21-kafka-avro-javascript.md

   await producer.disconnect();
 };
 ```

-Before we can produce a message, we need to create a topic.
-It also checks if the topic is already present in case you run this multiple times.
+## Create a Kafka topic
 You can skip this if the topic is already present.
+Before we can produce a message, we need to have a topic.
+This function also checks if the topic is already present in case you run this multiple times.

 ```ts
 // create the kafka topic where we are going to produce the data const createTopic = async () => {